-In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education' (2019) all staff in St Martin's School are required to read Part One 'Safeguarding information for all staff' and will be provided with a copy as part of their induction to the school.
-The full document is available via the above link or from www.gov.uk Further information is found in the guidance document 'The avoidance of unnecessary contact and allegations' and in 'Guidance for safer working practice for those working with children and young people in education settings' (May 2019) provided by the Safer Recruitment Consortium.
+In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education', all staff in St Martin's CE (Aided) Primary School who work directly with children are required to read Part One 'Safeguarding information for all staff'.
+Those staff who do not work directly with children are required, as a minimum, to read Annex A (a condensed version of Part One).
+Staff will be provided with either Part One or Annex A, as applicable, as part of their induction to the school.

+The full document is available via the above link or from www.gov.uk or in the staff room.
+Further information is found in the guidance document 'The avoidance of unnecessary contact and allegations' and in 'Guidance for safer working practice for those working with children and young people in education settings' (May 2019) provided by the Safer Recruitment Consortium.